royleejr/omdb-movies/README.md

 ### Ideas for Future Enhancements:

-- Add loading animations when waiting for search results, adding or removing nominations.
 - Add entry animations when search results start to populate.
 - Save the search after the user leaves the search page so if the user returns to the page, the results are still displayed.
 - Create shareable links.